 How Often Should You Drain Your Water Heater?

-If you have a water softener, flushing can be done less frequently.
-If your water is hard, you’ll want to flush more often to prevent damage from buildup that can ruin the liner and elements long before they wear out from normal wear and tear.
+If you have a water softener or soft water, flushing can be done less frequently.
+If your water is hard, though, you’ll want to flush more often to prevent damage from buildup that can ruin the liner and elements long before they wear out from normal wear and tear.

 If this is the case, you’ll probably have already noticed the water is harder than and the pressure is lower than it should be, and you’ll probably need professional help to correct the problem.

 Drain Regularly For Performance And Reliability

 Depending on how comfortable you are in maintaining your appliances, regularly flushing the water heater can add significantly to the appliance’s lifetime, improve performance, and save valuable energy at the same time.

 This YouTube video from Sears covers the basics of how to go about draining an electric water heater.
 Whether you have gas or electric, it’s very important that the heat source be cut before attempting service.
 Here’s a more detailed video at what’s required to successfully flush a gas water heater.

 Quarter-turn faucets are quickly becoming the default control valve used throughout the home, and for good reason.
 Performance, ease of use, and longevity make quarter-turn valves much more reliable than old style gate and gasket valves that are especially susceptible to failure when used infrequently.

 Replacing your old style valves with a new, convenient quarter-turn at the time of service could save you headaches down the road.
 In this case, a new valve had to be installed when the old gate valve failed after it was closed for service and couldn’t be reopened.